Raudius/files_scripts/docs/Functions.md

 `directory_listing(Node folder, [String filter_type]='all'): Node[]`

-Returns a list of the directory contents, if the given node is not a folder, returns an empty list.
+Returns a list of the directory contents.
+If the given node is not a folder, returns an empty list.
-Optionally a second argument can be provided to filter out files or folders:
+Optionally, a second argument can be provided to filter out files or folders:
  - If `"file"` is provided: only files are returned
  - If `"folder"` is provided: only folders are returned
  - If any other value is provided: both files and folders are returned.